nickmakaha/DH150/README.md

 The Finnish patent and Registration Office (PRH) provides essential services related to trademarks and patents, helping businesses protect their intellectual property and innovate with confidence that their ideas will not be stolen.
 This allows individuals, even those in marginalized communities, to patent their ideas and pursue them in the form of small businesses.

 ##### TE Services
 TE Services focus on enhancing entrepreneurial skills through training programs and providing grants to new startups.
 These services are essential for equipping entrepreneurs with the knowledge and financial support needed to navigate the challenges of starting and running a business - regardless of socioeconomic status.
-This program is unique, as it allows for any individual with no background in running a company to gain the skills and funding necessary to pursue their dreams in the form of a startup (toimistot.te-palvelut.f).
+This program is unique, as it allows for any individual with no background in running a company to gain the skills and funding necessary to pursue their dreams in the form of a startup (toimistot.te-palvelut.fi).

 ##### Humanitarian Perspective
 From a humanitarian perspective, Finland's extensive support network for small business owners demonstrates the country's commitment to fostering economic inclusion and empowerment.
 By providing accessible financial, educational, and advisory services, the Finnish government ensurs entrepreneurs from diverse backgrounds have the opportunity to succeed.
 This inclusive approach not only drives economic growth, but also promotes social equality and inclusion of all citizens.